mongodb/docs/source/reference/javascript.rst

    "``record``".
 If the target name (i.e. "``record``") is the name of an existing collection, then the operation will fail.

-   :func:`renameCollection()` provides a wrapper around the :term:`database command` ":dbcommand:`renameCollection`".
+   :func:`db.collection.renameCollection()` provides a wrapper around the :term:`database command` ":dbcommand:`renameCollection`".

-.. function:: validate()
+.. function:: db.collection.validate()

-   :param optional full: Boolean.
+   :param Boolean full: Optional.
 Specify "``true``" to enable a full
                         validation.
 MongoDB disables full validation
                         by default because it is a potentially resource intensive operation.

    Provides a wrapper around the :dbcommand:`validate` :term:`database command`.
-Call the :func:`validate()` method on a collection object, to validate the collection itself.
+Call the :func:`db.collection.validate()` method on a collection object, to validate the collection itself.
 Specify the full option to return full statistics.